 Rap music can be heard emerging from the Julian Cardinal Fine Art Studio in Burlington, Vermont, providing the perfect accompanying soundtrack to his creative process.
 Cardinal brings oil to canvas with a unique technique that consists of loose brush strokes and muted hues that a prominent gallery rep once called “retro vintage Impressionism.”
-The 29 year old artist from the tip of Cape Cod in Truro, Massachusetts has showcased his vast, colorful array of feminine figures, still lifes and landscapes at prominent galleries in Burlington, the Chelsea neighborhood of New York City, Bridgehampton, NY, Richmond, VA, Chatham, MA, and Provincetown, MA, where his parents have owned their own business, Kiley Court Gallery, for nearly 30 years.
+The 32 year old artist from the tip of Cape Cod in Truro, Massachusetts has showcased his vast, colorful array of feminine figures, still lifes and landscapes at prominent galleries in Burlington, the Chelsea neighborhood of New York City, Bridgehampton, NY, East Hampton, NY, Richmond, VA, Charlotte, NC, Manchester, VT, Chatham, MA, and Provincetown, MA, where his parents have owned their own business, Kiley Court Gallery, for 30 years.

 As an alternative to modern and traditional art that Cardinal considers to be “too tight,” he prefers a dreamy and airy quality for his work that is further enabled by his use of earthy tones to create an overall loose composition.
 Citing influences ranging from French impressionists Monet, Cezanne and Degas to neo-expressionist Jean Michel Basquiat and renowned Provincetown painters Anne and Cynthia Packard, he has worked wonders with the female form, including the creation of over 50 variations of his most popular image, “The Running Girl,” originally based on a black and white photograph.
 His fluidity, vague facial features, and incorporation of fashion make for a dynamic exploration of the feminine mystique.
 Cardinal has also come to be known for his subtle yet radiant still lifes of flower bouquets, which Cynthia Packard has said remind her compositionality of his human figures.